giacomoborin/RingSQISign-poc/README.md

 3. Two variants of the SQIsign identification protocol, from XXX.
 The first one consider a chllenge isogeny starting from the public curve, the other achieving
 ***strong** Honest Verifier Zero Knowledge* thanks to an additional randomization step.
-4. A linear size Ring Signature based on SQISign called *Erebor*, with two version, a shorter one and a *full-anonymous* one from XXX.
+4. A linear size Ring Signature based on SQISign called *Erebor*, with two version, a shorter one and a *full-anonymous* one from [ia.cr/2024/1185](https://eprint.iacr.org/2024/1185).

 ## Project Overview